 - All or almost all of the posts in their feed have been posted within a short time frame.

 If you think someone is impersonating someone you know on Instagram, you’ll need to let the “real” person know.
-Unless they’re a celebrity, they’ll have to report the imposter themselves.
+Unless they’re a celebrity, they’ll usually have to report the imposter themselves.

 And other fake Instagram accounts are set up as “followers” that can be purchased by brands or influencers to give them the appearance of more, well…influence.
 (I’ve never done this, and and am happy to see both the industry and users are getting wise to it.)